yanns/yanns.github.io/content/2020-21-11-open-source-and-sole-maintainers.md

 Additionally, we also made sure that he can publish artifacts.
 As a result he took care of [publishing the last release](https://github.com/leanovate/play-mockws/releases/tag/v2.8.0).

-I would like to thank him for jumping in.
+@Claudio: thank you for jumping in.
 I am now feeling relieved by not being alone on this project anymore.

 # Avoid being a single point of failure